May 19, 1973 ~ Preakness Stakes ~ 1 3/16 mile ~ Pimlico Race Course

 Minutes after the race, the track’s clocker informed Pimlico officials that he had timed the race faster than the timer, with a clocking of 1:54 2/5.
 Also speaking up were two Daily Racing Form clockers, both veterans, who both had timed the event in 1:53 2/5 which would have broken the track record.
 In the days following the Preakness, CBS television entered the controversy and offered to allow officials to time the race on a video-tape replay.
 The network showed fans side-by-side replays of Secretariat’s Preakness and Canonero’s Preakness, and Secretariat got to the line first on TV.

-The time controversy would linger as news in the days leading up to the final leg of the Triple Crown three weeks hence, the Belmont Stakes at Belmont Park in New York.
+In 1973, the time controversy remained in the news in the days leading up to the final leg of the Triple Crown three weeks hence, the Belmont Stakes at Belmont Park in New York.

 But most fans’ attention was riveted only on Secretariat.
 Since the great Citation last did it in 1948, no horse had been able to capture all three Triple Crown races.